FOR PARENTS

 Yolanda’s Alphabet Sounds (NZ) App allows children to hear, read and write the letters for the alphabet sounds. it is available in both the Google Play and Apple stores for a $3.49 annual subscription.

-High-frequency words are the words that appear most frequently in text.
-E.g., the, is, my, go, come.
-Did you know that only 100 words make up half of all reading?
-When children learn these common words (also called sight words), it frees their brain to attend to and work on the other words in text they don’t yet know.
-Over time, children develop an ever-increasing bank of these words until eventually almost every word is known and they have an extensive graphic knowledge.
-Reading is much easier when you recognise all the words and don’t have to work them out.
+High-frequency words (also known as sight or heart words) appear most frequently in a text, e.g., the, is, my, go, come.
+Did you know that only 100 words make up half of all text?
+When children learn these common words, it allows their brain to figure out the other words they don’t know yet.
+Over time, children develop an ever-increasing memory bank of words until eventually every word is known and they have extensive graphic knowledge.
+Reading is much easier when you can recognise all the words and do not have to stop to figure them out.

-It takes time to develop good graphic knowledge.
-This is why we teach phonics.
-It gives children a way to get a word that they don’t yet know.
-But some words (e.g., was, come, saw, my, I) are not easily decodable.
-And for many such early words, it is more efficient to teach the child to recognise them by sight.
+It takes time to develop graphic knowledge.
+The teaching of phonics gives children a way to get to a word they haven’t seen before.
+Some words, however, are not easily figured out (decodable), e.g., was, saw, my, I. For these words, it is usually quicker to teach the child to recognise them by sight.

 -